-- 7. marsadm leave-resource mydata - 8.
-After having done this on all non-right cluster nodes, check that the split brain is gone (e.g. by saying marsadm status).
-In very rare11 cases, it might happen that he preceding leave-resource operations were not able to clean up all logfiles produced in parallel by the split brain situation.
-Only in such rare cases, read the documentation about log-purge-all (see page 37) and try it. - 9.
+- 8. After having done this on all non-right cluster nodes, check that the split brain is gone (e.g. by saying marsadm status).
+In very rare11 cases, it might happen that the preceding leave-resource operations were not able to clean up all logfiles produced in parallel by the split brain situation.
+Only in such rare cases, read the documentation about log-purge-all (see page 50) and try it. - 9.
 Check that each underlying local disk /dev/lv-x/mydata is really usable afterwards, e.g. by test-mounting it (or fsck if you can afford it).
-If all is OK, don't forget to umount it before proceeding with the next step. - 10.
-Create a completely new MARS resource out of the underlying disk /dev/lv-x/mydata having a different name, such as mynewdata (see description in section Creating and Maintaining Resources).
+If all is OK, don't forget to unmount it before proceeding with the next step. - Create a completely new MARS resource out of the underlying disk /dev/lv-x/mydata having a different name, such as mynewdata (see description in section Creating and Maintaining Resources).

-Destroying a Wrong Split Brain Version As before, do the leave-resource step on each node and check that the split brain has gone, but omit the re-creation.
-You may just follow-up a join-resource to the old resource name instead, in order to restore your redundancy by overwriting your bad split brain version with the correct one.
+Destroying a Wrong Split Brain Version As before, do the leave-resource step on each wrong split-brain node and check that the split brain has gone, but omit the re-creation.

+If you want to restore redundancy, you can follow-up a join-resource to the old resource name.
+This should restore your redundancy by overwriting your bad split brain version with the correct one.

-Alternatively, you may try the following short procedure instead, which is however not guaranteed to resolve all (desperate) split-brain situations (see documentation of log-purge-all on page 37):
+Alternatively, you may try the following short procedure instead, which is however not guaranteed to resolve all (desperate) split-brain situations (see documentation of log-purge-all on page 50):